ChrisCantoni/weekend-salary-calculator/README.md

 # Javascript Salary Calculator - Prime weekend challenge

-Creating an application that records employee salaries and adds salaries up to report monthly costs.
+Creating an application that records and displays employee salaries and adds salaries up to report monthly costs.

 ## Description